 Metformin is a member of a drug class called biguanides.
-In cases of type 2 diabetes, Metformin is believed to work by decreasing the amount of glucose produced by the liver and making the muscle tissue more sensitive to insulin.
-In cases of HS, Metformin may help by influencing levels of insulin and other hormones and by promoting weight loss. read more
+In cases of type 2 diabetes, metformin is believed to work by decreasing the amount of glucose produced by the liver and making the muscle tissue more sensitive to insulin.
+In cases of HS, metformin may help by influencing levels of insulin and other hormones and by promoting weight loss.

 How do I take it?